Songbook Vocal Academy & Competition

-The Great American Songbook High School Vocal Academy & Competition is a celebration of the Golden Age of American Popular music.
+The Songbook Vocal Competition is a celebration of the Golden Age of American Popular music.
 This program is the only high school vocal competition in the U.S. dedicated solely to the music from Broadway, Hollywood musicals and the Tin Pan Alley era of the early to mid-twentieth century.
-The Vocal Academy & Competition was created to provide an opportunity for young people to experience firsthand this uniquely American music and its cultural significance.
+(1920’s – 1960’s)

 How it works:

-Regional finalists for the 2013 competition will be selected from the following eligible states: Alabama, California, Connecticut, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Hampshire, New York, North Carolina, Ohio, Rhode Island, South Carolina, and Wisconsin.
+Regional finalists for the 2014 competition will be selected from the following eligible states: Alabama, Arkansas, California, Connecticut, Delaware, Florida, Georgia, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Nevada, New Hampshire, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas, Virginia, West Virginia, and Wisconsin

-High school students from any one of the 22 eligible states are invited to submit audio recordings of two contrasting songs from the Great American Songbook genre.
+High school students from any one of the 31 eligible states are invited to submit audio recordings of two contrasting songs from the Great American Songbook genre.
 See FAQs for Great American Songbook resources.
 Every applicant will receive written feedback on their audition submission from the initial panel of judges, made up of music educators and industry professionals.

-Judges will select students for regional competitions held in five cities across the country.
-The regional competitions, held April 2013 - June 2013, include a full day of workshops followed by an evening performance.
-Two finalists will be selected to move on to the final round of competition.
+Judges will select students for regional competitions held in six cities across the country.
+The regional competitions, held May 2014 - June 2014, include a full day of workshops followed by an evening performance.
+Two finalists from each region will be selected to move on to the final round of competition.

-The ten regional finalists will be invited to the Feinstein Initiative’s headquarters in Carmel, IN, July 21-26, 2013, to participate in a five-day “boot-camp” on interpreting and performing the music of the Great American Songbook.
+The twelve regional finalists will be invited to the Feinstein Initiative’s headquarters in Carmel, IN, July 20-25, 2014, to participate in a five-day academy on interpreting and performing the music of the Great American Songbook.
 Five-time Grammy nominee, Michael Feinstein, and other top music industry professionals will conduct workshops and master classes throughout the week.
 The final competition performance will be held in the 1,600 seat Palladium Concert Hall at the Center for the Performing Arts.

-The first place winner receives $3,000 and the chance of a lifetime: the opportunity to perform with two-time Emmy and five-time Grammy Award nominated entertainer and founder of the Feinstein Initiative, Michael Feinstein.
+Great American Songbook Youth Ambassador will receive $3,000 and the chance of a lifetime: the opportunity to perform with two-time Emmy and five-time Grammy Award nominated entertainer and founder of the Feinstein Initiative, Michael Feinstein.
 The Youth Ambassador will serve for one year and will have opportunities to perform throughout the year.
-Second place will receive $2,000 and third place will receive $1,500.

-- Upload recordings of two songs (MP3, MP4 or .wav formats accepted).
-Video recordings will not be accepted.
+5. Upload recordings of two songs (MP3, MP4 or .wav formats accepted).
+No Video

 For questions about song selection, feel free to contact us at: info@FeinsteinInitiative.org

-For questions about the application and competition, please contact Chris Lewis, Director of Vocal Academy and Competition, at email@example.com or 317-844-9446.
+For questions about the application and competition, please contact Chris Lewis, Director of Education, at firstname.lastname@example.org or 317-844-9446.